rnakato/ShortCake/README.md

 ShortCake is an integrated platform for efficient and reproducible single-cell analysis using [the Docker system](https://docs.docker.com/).

-This is an update of the [singlecell_jupyter](https://hub.docker.com/repository/docker/rnakato/singlecell_jupyter) repository.

 ## 0. Changelog

 See [Changelog](https://github.com/rnakato/ShortCake/blob/master/ChangeLog.md)